About Martin Rushwaya - Pindula, Local Knowledge

 |Occupation

-Martin Rushwaya is the current permanent secretary in the Ministry of Defence.
-He was appointed by Robert Mugabe in 2013.
-He is also co-chairman of the Zimbabwe-Mozambique Joint Permanent Commission on Defence and Security (JPCDS).
-He was retained in the position by Emmerson Mnangagwa in September 2018.
+Martin Rushwaya is the current deputy chief secretary for Administration and Finance (Accounting Officer) in the Office of the President and Cabinet.
+He was appointed by President Emmerson Mnangagwa in 2019.
+He was co-chairman of the Zimbabwe-Mozambique Joint Permanent Commission on Defence and Security (JPCDS).
+He was the permanent secretary in the Ministry of Defence and War Veterans Affairs from 2013 and was retained in the position by Emmerson Mnangagwa in September 2018 before being reassigned in 2019.

 Contents